SwiftGen/SwiftGen/README.md

 SwiftGen comes bundled with some templates for each of the subcommand (`colors`, `fonts`, `storyboards`, `strings`, `xcassets`), but you can also create your own templates if the bundled ones don't suit your coding conventions or needs.
 Simply use the `-t` / `--template` option to specify the name of the template to use, or store them somewhere else (like in your project repository) and use `-p` / `--templatePath` to specify a full path.

-💡 You can use the `swiftgen templates` command to list all the available templates (both custom and bundled templates) for each subcommand, list the template content and dupliate them to create your own.
+💡 You can use the `swiftgen templates list` command to list all the available templates (both custom and bundled templates) for each subcommand, list the template content and dupliate them to create your own.

 ### Templates bundled with SwiftGen include:

 * A `swift2` template, compatible with Swift 2
 * A `swift3` template, compatible with Swift 3
 * Other variants, like `flat-swift2/3` and `structured-swift2/3` templates for Strings.

+ℹ️ [Templates compatible with Swift 4 will be coming soon](https://github.com/SwiftGen/templates/issues/63) — but you can already create your own custom one if you can't wait for the next release — that's the beauty of SwiftGen being based on templates after all

 For more information about how to create your own templates, [see the dedicated documentation](https://github.com/SwiftGen/templates/blob/master/Documentation/Creating-your-templates.md).